MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/dynamodb.md

 - Reads/writes automatically scale up/down with our workloads
 - No capacity planning is needed
-- We pay for what capacity we use, can be more expensive
+- We pay for the capacity we use, can be more expensive
 - Great for unpredictable workloads and steep sudden spikes

 ## DynamoDB Internal Partitions

 - Data is divided in partitions
-- Partition keys are hashed in order to know in which partition will the data go
+- Partition keys are hashed in order to know in which partition the data will go
 - To compute the number of partitions:
     - Capacity: `(TOTAL RCU / 3000) + (TOTAL WCU / 1000)`
     - Size: `(TOTAL SIZE / 10GB)`